-Whether you’re launching a new site or looking to migrate to a new web host, you’ll need a hosting provider that offers reliable uptime.
+Whether you’re launching a new site or looking to migrate to a new host, you’ll need a provider that offers reliable uptime.
 If your server is down, no one can have access to your website.

 Consistent downtime causes long-term damage to your brand reputation and SEO.
 Think about how your readers feel when attempting to access your content only to realize that your servers are down.

-Both Bluehost and GoDaddy are neck and neck and have excellent uptime statistics of well over 99.9% on average.
+Both of the providers are neck and neck and have excellent uptime statistics of well over 99.9% on average.
 Per data from Pingdom, Bluehost has not dropped beneath 99.9% uptime in the past two years on their trial site.

 In contrast, GoDaddy has gone below their uptime guarantee of 99.9% a total of 5 times in two years.

 Bluehost doesn’t provide a refund if you have downtime issues.
 However, they pledge to sort out any downtime-related issue in less than 15 minutes.
 Yet, in our experience, a fast response time hasn’t always been the case.